-Full backup is the simplest data backup strategy.
+A full backup is the simplest data backup strategy.
 As the name suggests, it involves a copy of all stored data.
-If you would like to create a full backup at the end of each work day, you would need at least 5-times the amount of backup space as you have storage space.
+If you would like to create a full backup at the end of each workday, you would need at least 5-times the amount of backup space as you have storage space.
 The high storage space cost is the biggest disadvantage of full backups.
 Another major disadvantage is the long time it takes to create a backup.
 It doesn’t matter how many changes have occurred since the last backup; a full backup will always include a copy of every stored file even if all of them have already been included in a previous backup.

 These disadvantages are somewhat outweighed by fast restore times and excellent reliability.
 With multiple full backups, each backup is usable on its own even though it may not entirely reflect the current state of data.
 Since everything is stored in a single location, the restoration process is fast and hassle-free.

 When dealing with large data sets, full backups may be less feasible to carry out.
 It makes much more sense to create a single initial full backup followed by a backup of new files or ones that have been changed since the last backup.
 This is what we call an incremental backup strategy.
 Say for example, that a full backup copy is created on Monday, Tuesday’s backup would only contain the new or changed data since Monday, and Wednesday’s backup would contain only new or changed data since Tuesday.